 Although the processing and collection of such data is out of the GDPR scope, we want to be clear about what information we collect and how we use it to deliver our Services to you, improve your financial life, operate our business, and help make our Services work better for you.

 The data that we collect involves identification of the businesses that financial transactions refer to and is used for the provision of merchant information and insights about their retail activities to users.
 Instead of targeting advertisements based on user behavior we provide you with information about the businesses you transact with.
 This way you reach them instead of them reaching you.
 This is called contextual advertising as opposed to behavioral advertising that relies on individual users’ personal data.
 It is the opposite of the Know Your Customer (KYC) process that businesses identify and verify the identity of their clients and promote their goods accordingly.
 We refer to our approach as Know Your Merchant.

 Our goal is to provide users with statistics and automated functionality that help them in making better financial decisions.
-Our business model relies on highlighting products and services of the businesses you transact with, in a not intrusive to the user manner.
+Our business model relies on highlighting products and services of the businesses you transact (or similar to these) with, in a not intrusive to the user manner.
 If you select a product based on this information, finker may receive a fee from the product provider.